mysteryengineer/coomer-downloader/README.md

 1. **CLI tool**: if you just intend to use __coomer-dl__ to download the files, but have no intention to automatically convert them to better/smaller formats (AVIF/AV1), then stick with the CLI tool.

-    - You can also use the CLI tool to convert files, however you must make sure that you have all the dependencies properly installed in your computer.
+    - *Dependencies:* You can also use the CLI tool to [convert files](#convert-imagesvideos), however you must make sure that you have the dependencies [libavif](https://github.com/AOMediaCodec/libavif) and [FFmpeg](https://www.ffmpeg.org/download.html) before using the CLI tool.
+You can verify if all dependencies are properly installed by running the command `coomer-dl check-deps`.

 2. **Docker**: if you want __coomer-dl__ to not only download the files, but also convert them to better formats, then Docker is probably a better option since it comes with all required dependencies installed.